mikecreighton/simple-groq-transcriber/README.md

 # Simple Groq Transcriber

 Simple Groq Transcriber is a tool that leverages Groq's API to transcribe audio recordings into text.
 It provides fast and accurate transcriptions while being easy to use.
+This is a no-frills tool that just works.

 ## Features